saturn72/AnyService/README.md

 ## Authentication

 Authenticating a user is mandatory in `AnyService`.
-Some of the main reasons are that `UserId` is required to manage permissions access to created entity, that user-based-event is raised on `CRUD` operation is performed and more.
+Some of the main reasons are:
+- `UserId` is required to manage permissions access over entities
+- A user-based-event is raised whenever `CRUD` operation is performed
+- `Audity` feature data management heavily relies on user's info
+- etc.

-Authentication is added and configured using `asp.net core`'s default authentication configuration.
+Authentication is added and configured using `asp.net core`'s default authentication configuration mechanism.
-For development purposes only, you may configure `AlwaysPassAuthenticationHandler` by using `AddAlwaysPassAuthentication` extension method.
-Using `AlwaysPassAuthenticationHandler` you are able to inject any claim to the current `Request.User`.
+**important:** user's id claim type must be "http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier" (defined by `System.Security.Claims.ClaimTypes.NameIdentifier` constant).

+For development purposes, you may configure `AlwaysPassAuthenticationHandler` which, as implied, always approves incoming request's user as authenticated one, with pre-configured id value and claims.
+To use `AlwaysPassAuthenticationHandler` simply use `AddAlwaysPassAuthentication` extension method.

 ```
 public void ConfigureServices(IServiceCollection services)